rackerlabs/rackspace-how-to/content/rackspace-email-archiving/export-an-archive-when-cancelling-your-account.md

 ### Export options avaliable

-When cancelling services with Cloud Office the following options are available for preserving your archive after account cancellation.
+When cancelling services with Cloud Office, the following options are available for preserving your archive after account cancellation.

 |Archive options |Time Required | Cost | Technical Difficulty |
 |---|---|---|---|